sgaliamov/il-lighten-comparer/roadmap.md

 - [ ] ignore existing `IComparable` implementation
 - [ ] `checked` subs
 - [ ] compare references and the end?
-- [ ] how to rebuild after set new configuration?
 - [ ] include protected (BindingFlags.NonPublic)?

 ## Phase 5 Optimizations